 India is a country of numerous dialects, innumerable traditions, a myriad of attires and diverse forms of worshipping God.

 “Despite having different conventions and distinct traditions, India has kept its identity intact.”

-Though there is a great deal of variation in beliefs, languages, attires and customs, yet there is an underlying connecting link binding the whole of India together as a complete whole.
+Though there is a great deal of variation in beliefs, languages, attires and customs, there is an underlying connecting link binding the whole of India together as a complete whole.

-The greatness of India consists in accepting the best from the foreign influences and incorporating it into its already rich cultural heritage.
+The greatness of India consists in accepting the best from foreign influences and incorporating it into its already rich cultural heritage.
 This aspect of Indian cultural set-up can be perceived in the growth of the Indian traditional attire called ‘saree’ or ‘sari’.

 Sarees have always been indispensable and integral to Indian culture.
 It has been a source of inspiration and appreciation for costume lovers all across the world.

 The traditional Indian saree has earned a lot of name and fame worldwide.
 Be it East or West, North or South; Sarees are loved by young as well as old women.